 To enable Summary Task-Logging:

-1) download Yesware’s latest Salesforce package (Sandbox, Production)
+1) Download this Yesware Salesforce package (Sandbox, Production)

-3) then contact your Yesware Account Manager or firstname.lastname@example.org to activate the Summary Task-Logging feature
+3) Then contact your Yesware Account Manager, if you have one, or firstname.lastname@example.org to activate the Summary Task-Logging feature

 When activating Summary Task-Logging, you can choose to leave Detailed Task-Logging (the default of separating the tasks) on for any types of email activity you'd like.
 A typical approach for many customers is to activate Summary Task-Logging, and also leave Detailed Task-Logging enabled for Replies, but to de-activate Detailed Task-Logging for all other activities.

-Does the new managed package break my reports or views?
+Does this package break my current reports or views?

-Installing the new version of the managed package will not affect the core operation of existing reports or forms.
+Installing this package will not affect the core operation of existing reports or forms.
 However, deactivated Detailed Task-Logging will affect the output of those reports.
 The main function of Summarized Task-Logging is to create fewer tasks, and instead append information to an original sent message task.
 If you have a report that expects message opens, clicks, views, etc. to be represented by separate tasks, those reports will show different results when Detailed Task-Logging has been deactivated.
 Note that you can leave one or more Detailed Task-Logging features enabled even when you've activated Summary Task-Logging

 How do I see the new Summary Task-Logging fields?
 I’ve already installed the package.

-After installing Yesware’s latest Salesforce package, add the new custom fields to your Task Page Layout in order to see the new fields appear on each send Task.
+After installing the package, add the new custom fields to your Task Page Layout in order to see the new fields appear on each send Task.
 These fields need to be visible on the layout for every user logging Yesware activity in Salesforce.